GiangoFett/odin-recipes/README.md

 # odin-recipes

-This is my first TOP project showcasing HTMl
+This is my first TOP project showcasing HTML
 Goal is to create one main recipe page with links to other recipes.